 The Tassajara Fire was contained fully last week and is now completely out.
+It was more than all fires in offices put together.
 After speaking with the fire chief in that area, I went out to fly my drone and see what I could do to help document the situation.
 On my first trip out I had not cached the mapping data on my tablet before driving out of range for cellular service, so I had to fly manually to gather data.
 The area looks like a bomb went off.
 The fire burned everything in many areas, including homes and other structures.
 Nothing but foundations and ashes are left in many cases.

 I flew 3 maps, with 2 of them being adjacent to one another and the other 1/4 mile down the road.
 The first map has finished processing the stitched Orthomosaic, Digital Surface, and the 3D model maps in just a few hours.
 The dataset was extremely large at 305 images.